A penalized least squares estimator for extreme-value mixture models: Applications

 As indicated in Table~\ref{tab:extreme_directions_combined} (left), each extreme direction is associated with a weight, see \citep[Proposition~5.1]{mourahib2024multivariate}.
 Specifically, for a mixture logistic model with column coefficients $\rbr{\bo{a}_{\bigcdot J} : J \in \mathcal{J}}$, where $\mathcal{J}$ is the set of extreme directions (equivalently, the signature of the model) and a dependence parameter $\alpha \in [0,1]$, the scalar

 can be interpreted as the weight corresponding to the extreme direction $\tilde{J} \in \mathcal{J}$.

 Results make sense given the hydrological nature of the dataset.
 The standard extreme direction $\cbr{7, 18, 24, 27, 30}$ can be explained by the fact that extreme river discharges are often caused by large-scale precipitation during the summer months; see~\citet{bohm2006flood}.
 The other non-standard extreme directions can be divided into two clusters.
 The first cluster corresponds to the extreme directions $\cbr{24}$, $\cbr{24, 27}$, and $\cbr{7, 24}$, with stations 7, 24, and 27 located along Bavarian rivers.
 Stations 24 and 27 are geographically close and often experience the same weather systems.
-However, the presence of the extreme direction $\cbr{7, 24}$ is surprising, since the two stations receive water from different sources; see~\citep[Figure~9]{engelke2025extremes}.
+However, the presence of the extreme direction $\cbr{7, 24}$ is surprising, since the two stations receive water from different sources; see~\citet[Figure~9]{engelke2025extremes}.
 This might explain why the extreme direction $\cbr{7, 24}$ is detected with the lowest weight.
 The second cluster corresponds to the extreme direction $\cbr{7, 18, 30}$, with stations 7, 18, and 30 located along Alpine tributaries (southern Germany and western Austria).
-This can be explained by the fact that these three stations receive water from the same region, flowing from south to north; see~\citep[Figure~9]{engelke2025extremes}.
+This can be explained by the fact that these three stations receive water from the same region, flowing from south to north; see~\citet[Figure~9]{engelke2025extremes}.

-\paragraph{Comparison to other algorithms from literature.} The \emph{DAMEX} algorithm introduced in \citet[Algorithm~1]{goix2017JMVA} identifies only the extreme direction $\{7, 18, 24, 27, 30\}$, even when varying its tuning parameters.
+\paragraph{\aktwo{Comparison to DAMEX and goodness of fit.}} The DAMEX algorithm introduced in \citet[Algorithm~1]{goix2017JMVA} identifies only the extreme direction $\{7, 18, 24, 27, 30\}$, even when varying its tuning parameters.
 This extreme direction was also identified by our algorithm with the largest weight (see Table~\ref{tab:extreme_directions_combined} (left)).
-Our extreme direction identification method thus appears capable of detecting sparser extreme-direction structures.
+Our extreme direction identification method thus appears capable of detecting \amtwo{non-standard} extreme-direction structures.
 However, it is computationally more expensive than the DAMEX algorithm.

-\paragraph{Performance assessment.} To assess the fit of the mixture logistic model to the Danube dataset, we compare the empirical extremal correlation in~\eqref{equa:dist} with the estimated extremal correlation for each pair of stations.
-For a mixture logistic model with estimated matrix $\hat{A} \in \mathcal{M}_{d,r}([0,1])$ and dependence coefficient $\hat{\alpha}$, the extremal correlation between two margins $s$ and $t$ is
+To assess the fit of the mixture logistic model to the Danube dataset, we compare the empirical extremal correlation $\hat{\chi}_{st}$ in~\eqref{equa:dist} with the estimated extremal correlation for each pair of stations.
+For a mixture logistic model with estimated matrix $\hat{A} \in [0,1]^{d \times r}$ and dependence coefficient $\hat{\alpha}$, the extremal correlation between two margins $s$ and $t$ is \aktwo{ }

 Figure~\ref{fig:sidebyside_extcorr} (left) compares the empirical and fitted extremal correlations.
 Here we use $p=0.4$ and $k/n=0.1$, noting that other choices of tuning parameters yield qualitatively similar results.
 The agreement is strong, as most points lie close to the line $x=y$.
 Note that the evaluation process is entirely separate from the model fitting.